state-hiu/cybergis-guides/1.0/cybergis-guides-opengeosuite-1.0.md

 ###Step 2

-The second step is to install the OpenGeo Suite Apt repository.
+The second step is to install the OpenGeo Suite apt repository.

-The following code block will download and configure the open geo Apt repository.
+The following code block will download and configure the open geo apt repository.

 ```
 wget -qO - http://apt.opengeo.org/gpg.key | apt-key add -